opendatasoft/slate/source/includes/_processing.md

 }
 ```

-The endpoint takes the name of a processor, and tries to find the list of values that would satisfy the parameters where possible as if the processor was appended to the end of the processing stack.
-The parameters are returned in a object structure, with their specifications expanded.
-Some parameters cannot be guessed.
+The endpoint takes the name of a processor and suggest relevant configuration values as if a processor of that type was appended to the processing stack.
+The parameters are returned in an object structure, that is as key values pair.
+The values in these pairs are any extra relevant information, such as the dataset field specification.
+Please note that some parameters cannot be guessed and will simply be returned empty.

 ### Parameters